Bulgaria: Weather Overview

-Bulgaria lies in the south east of Europe and is home to an enviable Mediterranean climate which shifts more towards continental as you move toward the interior.
-Home to some of the oldest cities in all of Europe, the country is remarkable with some beautifully well preserved towns and historic settlements for you to take in on your travels.
+Bulgaria lies in the south-east of Europe and is home to an enviable Mediterranean climate which shifts more towards continental as you move toward the interior.
+Home to some of the oldest cities in all of Europe, the country is remarkable with some beautifully well-preserved towns and historic settlements for you to take in on your travels.

 Bulgaria has a border with Romania which is marked by the Danube and a coastline upon the Black Sea.
 On the west it is bordered by Serbia and Montenegro, and on the south by Greece, so as you can imagine the country is home to some of the most beautiful scenery in the world and complemented by weather conditions to match.
-The coast of Bulgaria is home to the largest area of low land- a contrast to the west and south which see mountainous country that rises to over 7000 feet.
-As you increase in altitude you increase in temperature extremes along with higher levels of precipitation, so in the low lands you see much more moderate rainfall and more mild conditions.
+The coast of Bulgaria is home to the largest area of low land- a contrast to the west and south which see a mountainous country that rises to over 7000 feet.
+As you increase in altitude you increase in temperature extremes along with higher levels of precipitation, so in the low lands, you see much more moderate rainfall and more mild conditions.
 Summers do have a tendency to get quite hot, and winters fairly cold.

 Along the coast is where you will find conditions that are most reminiscent of parts of the Mediterranean, and it is here that you will find a few coastal resorts scattered which are perfect for summer getaways.
 The town of Varna lies upon the Black Sea coast and experiences warmer winters than any other part of the country, however when the cold air blows down from the Russian Federation you will be hit with bitterly cold conditions and during this time it is not uncommon for the Danube and other smaller lakes and rivers to freeze over completely.